Creamy Chicken Wild Rice

 • Pepper to taste

-Step 2: Heat the butter in a large pot or Dutch oven.
-Add the diced veggies and cook until tender.
+Step 2: Heat a large pot or Dutch oven over medium-high heat.
+Add the butter, then stir in the diced vegetables and cook until tender.

 Step 3: Add flour to the pot and coat all the veggies.
 Stir constantly to avoid browning.
 Do this for about 5 minutes.

-Step 4: Add the reserved wild rice water, chicken broth, and half-and-half.
-Add the spices and shredded chicken.
+Step 4: Add the reserved wild rice water, chicken broth, half-and-half, spices, wild rice, and shredded chicken.
+Next, add 3-4 (depending on your preference) chicken bouillon cubes.

 Step 5: Simmer for 30 minutes.
 After that, add salt and pepper to taste.